BrightChamps Logo

 FAQs On Binomial Distribution

-1.How can the standard deviation of a binomial distribution be determined?
+1.How can my child determine the standard deviation of a binomial distribution?

 Math FAQ Answers Dropdown Arrow